-The process starts with a sample of the patient’s whole blood.
+The process for the stem cell therapy Lexington KY trusts starts with a sample of the patient’s whole blood.
 Then, the technique we utilize results with an end product that has a very high concentration of platelets, which are small cells in the blood loaded with beneficial growth factors.
 We introduce these platelets into the tissue in a cutting edge way to facilitate cellular growth and healing.
 This can include improved blood vessel health and inflammation control.
 Platelet Rich Plasma, by itself or in combination with exosomes or stem cells, have a variety of benefits.

 PRP Injection Benefits:

 - This therapy can improve performance, sensation, and overall sexual satisfaction.